 \section{Related Work}

-In recent years, interest in multi-scenario recommendation tasks has surged, driven by the rapid growth in user numbers and web content.
-Platform providers segment user groups and content themes into distinct scenarios based on different kinds of recommendation needs (E.g., different advertising slots), resembling multi-task learning.
-Researchers have been exploring scenario-transfer technologies to address these challenges.
-Notable efforts are introduced which use Mixture-of-Expert (MoE) structures to manage scenario diversity.
-Mario~\citep{tian2023multi} captures scenario information through feature scaling modules and dynamically uses MoE structures.
-HiNet~\citep{zhou2023hinet} uses hierarchical structures for effective scenario information extraction while preserving scenario-specific features.
-PEPnet~\citep{chang2023pepnet} employs gating units for bottom-level input processing and introduces EPNet for scenario feature selection and PPNet for integrating multi-task information.
+Personalization within a single scenario has long been an active research topic~\cite{li2023agent4ranking, jia2024altfs, li2025survey, xu2025align, gao2025samplellm}, focusing primarily on user-item interactions and the underlying patterns between them.
+However, with the increasing complexity of online platforms, recent years have witnessed a growing interest in multi-scenario recommendation tasks.
+This trend is fueled by the rapid expansion of user bases and web content.
+To meet diverse recommendation needs—such as varying advertising slots—platform providers now segment users and content into distinct scenarios, resembling a multi-task learning framework.
+In response, researchers have begun investigating cross-scenario transfer techniques to effectively address the resulting challenges.
+Notable efforts employ Mixture-of-Experts (MoE) structures to manage scenario diversity.
+Mario~\cite{tian2023multi} captures scenario information through feature scaling modules and dynamically employs MoE structures.
+HiNet~\cite{zhou2023hinet} uses hierarchical structures for effective scenario information extraction while preserving scenario-specific features.
+PEPNet~\cite{chang2023pepnet} employs gating units for bottom-level inputs processing and introduces EPNet for scenario feature selection and PPNet for integrating multi-task information.
 Other approaches address scenario modeling differently.
-STAR~\citep{sheng2021one} introduces a unified model with scenario-specific and scenario-shared towers to capture unique and shared information.
-SAR-Net~\citep{shen2021sar} and SAML~\citep{chen2020scenario} use attention mechanisms for scenario feature modeling, facilitating knowledge transfer and improving performance.
-ADL~\citep{li2023adl} distinguishes scenario communities through an adaptation module, and other research explores scenario knowledge transfer via embedding alignment.
-CausalInt~\citep{wang2022causalint} uses causal inference for multi-scenario recommendations, and AdaSparse~\citep{yang2022adasparse} applies pruning strategies for scenario adaptation.
+STAR~\cite{sheng2021one} introduces a unified model with scenario-specific and scenario-shared towers to capture unique and shared information.
+SAR-Net~\cite{shen2021sar} and SAML~\cite{chen2020scenario} use attention mechanisms for scenario feature modeling, facilitating knowledge transfer and improving performance.
+ADL~\cite{li2023adl} distinguishes scenario communities through an adaptation module, and other work explores scenario knowledge transfer via embedding alignment.
+CausalInt~\cite{wang2022causalint} uses causal inference for multi-scenario recommendations, and AdaSparse~\cite{yang2022adasparse} applies pruning strategies for scenario adaptation.